c-rack/protocolblocks/README.md

 # protocolblocks

-Replacing delegates in iOS with blocks..
+Replacing delegates in iOS with blocks.

 ## Motivation